Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Estimation and Confidence Intervals

 To construct reliable CIs for $G(w,z)$ it is necessary to understand how the estimators $\widehat{w}$ and $\widehat{z}$ vary together.
 This joint behavior is described by their covariance matrix, but it can be summarized more compactly through a closed-form expression of the correlation coefficient after some algebra (see Appendix~\ref{appendix:wz_corr_details}):

 where

 Here $k$ depends only on $(q,t_q,t^{\ast})$ and is strictly positive for $q>3$.

 Equation~\eqref{eq:corr-k} reveals a simple geometry within the admissible region $w+z>0$.
 In the first quadrant ($w, z>0$), the sign changes along the hyperbola $w z=k$: inside this curve ($w z<k$) the correlation is negative, while outside ($w z>k$) it becomes positive.
 In the second and fourth quadrants ($wz \le 0$) the correlation is negative throughout.
 As $|w|$ and $|z|$ grow large within $w+z>0$, the magnitude of the correlation approaches one, with the sign determined by $wz$.
 In particular, for $z<0$ the correlation is strongly negative; this feature is exploited later when constructing CIs for $G(w,z)$.
-Fig.~\ref{fig:ws_corr} illustrates the analytic structure implied by Eq.~\eqref{eq:corr-k}.
+Figure~\ref{fig:ws_corr} illustrates the analytic structure implied by Equation~\eqref{eq:corr-k}.

 The constant $k$ increases with the number of increments $q$ and time horizon $t^\ast$, and decreases with observation span $t_q$.
-Because $k$ appears only through the combination $wz=k$ in the numerator of Eq.~\eqref{eq:corr-k}, larger values of $k$ move the zero-correlation curve closer to the origin, shrinking the region of positive correlation in the first quadrant and strengthening the negative correlation elsewhere.
+Because the sign change occurs on the curve $wz=k$, larger values of $k$ move the zero-correlation hyperbola farther from the origin, shrinking the region of positive correlation in the first quadrant and strengthening the negative correlation elsewhere.
 These effects are quantified analytically in Appendix~\ref{appendix:wz_corr_details}.